Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

       type: LoadBalancer
     ```

-1. Then press ESC, write `:wq` to save your changes and close the file.

-    > **Note**: If ESC doesn't work press ctrl+[ and then write :wq to save your changes and close the file.
+1. Right click on the top right corner of the editor and click on **Save** to save your changes and close the file.

 1. Deploy the application using the `kubectl apply` command and specify the name of your YAML manifest: